 If you intend to sell or serve alcohol on the premises you will need to apply for a liquor licence.
 Visit the Business Queensland website for information on liquor licences.

-If you intend to use special effects such as pyrotechnic explosions or fireworks, you need approval from Queensland Department of Natural Resources, Mines and Energy.
+If you intend to use special effects such as pyrotechnic explosions or fireworks, you need approval from Queensland Government.
 You must also advise Queensland Police Service, and Queensland Fire and Emergency Services.

 Road closure permits